 The new law comes from the Centers for Medicare and Medicaid Services (CMS) and applies only to those facilities which receive federal funds.
 The CMS's new rule “will bar nursing homes from compelling residents to settle disputes in arbitration as a condition of admission.”
 There are other regulations designed to improve nursing home care included in the 713-page report.
 These are the first changes in requirements made to long-term care providers since 1991.

-The new rule applies only to documents signed beginning on November 28, 2016.
+The new rule applies only to documents that were signed after 2016.
 It has no effect on arbitration agreements that were signed at an earlier date.
 Nursing home negligence and abuse attorneys advise people to review their contracts carefully.
 If there is a mandatory arbitration clause, an attorney may be able to work with you to renegotiate the contract.